Greek Orzo Salad with White Beans, Feta, and Fresh Herbs

 We ate so well on our Greece trip, especially when it came to salads.
 A daily Greek salad was a must, along with tomato fritters, stuffed grape leaves, grilled halloumi cheese, bulgur wheat salads, and plenty of fresh pasta salads like this one.

-Ingredient Notes for this Greek Orzo Salad Recipe
+Ingredients for Greek Orzo Salad

 The secret for this orzo pasta salad is marinating the white beans first, then tossing them with the rest of the ingredients.
 This helps to infuse the canned beans and adds so much flavor to the overall pasta salad.
 I do the same thing in my lemon pasta salad, and it makes a huge difference in flavor!